primer/css/docs/content/components/subhead.md

 ---

-The basic Subhead consists of a `.Subhead` container, which has a light gray asdfasdfbottom border.
+The basic Subhead consists of a `.Subhead` container, which has a light gray bottom border.
 Use `.Subhead-heading` for the heading itself.
 It is styled as an `<h2>` sized heading with normal font-weight.

 Use a heading element whenever possible as they can be used as navigation for assistive technologies, and avoid skipping levels.